 The EquipEx DIME-SHS instruments were mainly developed and managed by Sciences Po’s CDSP (beQuali and ELIPSS) and medialab (Dime Web) teams.

 Within these teams, the technical expertise of specialist engineers was employed in an extremely varied range of disciplines:

 - digital publishing,

 - adjustment to international standards,

 - web application design and development,

 - web design,

 - IT infrastructure construction and maintenance.

-The massive and continuing contribution by permanent CDSP staff – employees of CNRS, FNSP or MESR – also represents an input in human resources that is essential to the success of the project, and in particular for the coordination of DIME-SHS (scientific director, instrument directors, project manager for “infrastructure and IT development”).
+The massive and continuing contribution by permanent CDSP staff – employees of CNRS, FNSP or MESR – also represented an input in human resources that was essential to the success of the project, and in particular for the coordination of DIME-SHS (scientific director, instrument directors, project manager for “infrastructure and IT development”).